District Conservation Technician

 Location: Hybrid: Office Location - Grand Junction, CO

-Salary and Benefits: The position offers a competitive pay rate of $20 per hour.
-Benefits include paid time off, and professional development opportunities.
-Additionally, we provide access to health, dental, and vision insurance options, a retirement plan, and FAMLI (Family and Medical Leave Insurance).
+Salary and Benefits: The position offers a competitive pay rate of $21 per hour.
+Benefits include paid time off, sick leave, holiday pay, and opportunities for professional development.
+Additionally, we provide access to options for health, dental, and vision insurance, as well as FAMLI (Family and Medical Leave Insurance).
+This position is grant-funded and is contingent on yearly funding.

 How to Apply:

 Please submit your resume and a cover letter detailing your qualifications and experience to mesaconservationdistrict@gmail.com.
-Application review Dec 16th, and the position will remain open until filled.
+Additionally, please provide examples of previous GIS mapping experience.
+Application review will begin on December 29th, and the position will remain open until filled.

 About Us: